 As the MacBook Air celebrates its tenth anniversary, we ask whether there is a future for the no-longer-skinniest MacBook.
 Will 2018 be the year that Apple removes the MacBook Air from its line up, or will the company surprise us with a new MacBook Air model?
 Well, it sounds like we should be prepared for the rebirth of the MacBook Air so watch this space for the latest news!

 In this article, we round up all the rumours, hints and clues about the new MacBook Air release, including tech specs, new features, design, as well as ongoing speculation that Apple may be phasing out the 'Air' lineup completely.

-News that a new MacBook Air might be on the way came via KGI Securities analyst Ming-Chi Kuo, who claimed Apple is planning to introduce a new model of the MacBook Air this spring - and you can expect it to be cheaper.
+News that a new MacBook Air might be on the way came via KGI Securities analyst Ming-Chi Kuo (who it's been announced is to leave KGI).
+He claimed earlier in 2018 that Apple is planning to introduce a new model of the MacBook Air in the spring - and you can expect it to be cheaper.
 Read on to find out more.